tomkep/jwasm/Readme.txt

     JWasm's documentation consists of

     - Readme.txt (this file)
-    - Manual.txt, which describes the differences to Masm.
+    - a Manual, which describes the differences to Masm.
+It may be in HTML (Manual.html), Windows HTMLHelp (JWasm.ch*) or ASCII text (Manual.txt) format.
     - History.txt, which describes bugfixes and changes of all JWasm versions.
     - License.txt, which is a copy of the Sybase Open Watcom Public License.